The Best Fishing in Costa Rica Fishing

 Sportfishing in Costa Rica offers a mix of sensations that motivates the research of wild emotions.
-The sea, the fishing rod, the beautiful views and the company of friends, all together, form one of the most intense and pleasurable experiences.
-The main fishing method used is the current catch and release system, which is precisely to release the fish after capture.
-The waters of the Pacific Ocean Costa Rica, famous for its record sailfish, dorado fish, yellowfin tuna and roosterfish, these species are particularly great fighters and very difficult to understand, but with the help of leaders’ area, we can help fishermen who visit us to get to the capture of these specimens.
+The sea, the fishing rod, the beautiful views, and the company of friends, all together, form one of the most intense and pleasurable experiences.
+The main fishing method used is the current catch and release system, which is precise to release the fish after capture.
+The waters of the Pacific Ocean Costa Rica, famous for its record sailfish, dorado fish, yellowfin tuna, and roosterfish, these species are particularly great fighters and very difficult to understand, but with the help of leaders’ area, we can help fishermen who visit us to get to the capture of these specimens.

 Costa Rica Fishing Los Sueños

 Discover the beautiful Central Pacific corridors and experience its unique wildlife and not so easy to detect in other areas, see whales, sea turtles, dolphins, among others.
 Admire the beautiful beaches of Costa Rica North Pacific waters of pristine white sand beach fringed by coral reefs and exotic fish.

 Costa Rica Fishing

 We have designed Big Fish Costa Rica.com for the serious angler.
 Fishing in Costa Rica with the right guide in the right month can be the fishing experience of a lifetime.
 Whether it’s huge tarpon, sailfish, marlin, dolphin, wahoo, yellowfin tuna, cubera snapper, the infamous roosterfish or any of our 16 freshwater fish including snook and rainbow trout, your Costa Rica fishing experience will be memorable.